-Over the last few years, HR practitioners are taking employee performance management to the next level by moving past simply automating appraisals to striving to implement all-out strategic Talent Management processes.
+Over the last few years, HR practitioners are taking employee performance management to the next level by moving from simply automating appraisals to striving to implement all-out strategic Talent Management processes.
 With this shift, the need for effective and correct rating scales has never been more important.
-Appraisal inaccuracies can snowball into larger problems when decision makers rely on the results for making other organizational and employee plans.
+Appraisal inaccuracies can snowball into larger problems when decision-makers rely on the results for making other organizational and employee plans.

 The traditional ‘Exceeds, Meets, Needs Improvement’ rating scale (and all its variations) places the reviewer in the position of ‘judge’.
 Our experience tells us that people are biased when handing out ratings and they tend to be more “nice” than “accurate”.
 This is reflected in the fact that when firms use these traditional rating scales, 90% (sometimes greater) end up in the Meets, Exceeds or Significantly Exceeds position.

 How can these problems be avoided?
-Below are some examples of best-practice rating scales that will create a solid foundation from which you can be confident basing other decisions upon.
+Below are some examples of best-practice rating scales that will create a solid foundation from which you can be confident basing other decisions.

 Competency-Based Rating Scale